 Medical Malpractice Claims for Overventilation Injuries

 Brain damage from overventilation of a newborn does not just happen on its own.
 Overventilation of a newborn ONLY occurs when the doctors or nurses are negligent in some way.
 Failure to recognize and correct neonatal overventilation is medical negligence.
-If this results in serious injury the baby the doctors, nurses, and hospital can be liable for medical malpractice.
+If this results in serious injury to the baby, the doctors, nurses, and hospital can be liable for medical malpractice.

 If you suspect that your baby was overventilated and suffered a major brain injury as a result, you need to consult with experienced birth injury lawyers.
 A birth injury lawyer can obtain the relevant medical records and have them reviewed by qualified experts to det